Is Salad Dressing A Heterogeneous Mixture

 What is a Heterogeneous Mixture?

 A heterogeneous mixture is a combination of substances that are not uniformly distributed and can be visually distinguished as separate components.
-Even so, examples include soil, granite, and oil and water.
-Think about it: unlike homogeneous mixtures, where components are evenly mixed (like saltwater), heterogeneous mixtures exhibit visible differences in composition.
-These mixtures can often be separated by physical means, such as filtration or decantation The details matter here.
-Still holds up..
+Unlike homogeneous mixtures, where components are evenly mixed (like saltwater), heterogeneous mixtures exhibit visible differences in composition.
+Examples include soil, granite, and oil and water.
+These mixtures can often be separated by physical means, such as filtration or decantation.

 In the context of salad dressing, the key characteristic of a heterogeneous mixture is the separation of components over time.
-So naturally, for instance, oil and vinegar in a vinaigrette will eventually form distinct layers, with the oil floating on top and the vinegar settling below.
+Here's a good example: oil and vinegar in a vinaigrette will eventually form distinct layers, with the oil floating on top and the vinegar settling below.
 This separation occurs because the components are immiscible—meaning they do not dissolve in one another.

 Types of Salad Dressings and Their Mixture Properties